By Eduardo Ormaeche

 We followed the road, getting up to the high pass at 4700 meters just below the Rajuntay snow-capped mountain, at 5475meters the highest peak of the Cordillera La Viuda.
 We birded along the road and found the endemic Dark-winged Miner, Buff-breasted Earthcreeper, White-winged Diuca Finch, Andean Flicker, and Grey-breasted Seedsnipe.
 We also managed to see some distant waterfowl, including the handsome Crested Duck.
-But perhaps two of the highlights of the day, after the Diademed Sandpiper-Plover, were the endemic White-bellied Cinclodes, which showed incredibly well, and Olivaceous Thornbill, which, due its habit to forage just above the ground, left all participants perplexed.
+But perhaps two of the highlights of the day, after the Diademed Sandpiper-Plover, were the endemic White-bellied Cinclodes, which showed incredibly well, and Olivaceous Thornbill, which, due to its habit to forage just above the ground, left all participants perplexed.

 After dealing once more with horrible traffic we arrived back in Lima at our comfortable hotel in Miraflores.